 where $u^a(\phi)$ is a unit tangent vector (w.r.t the kinematic metric $g_{ab}$) at $Q^a$ that is determined by the direction $\phi_A$.
 With these definitions, we are able to purge all dimensions and the time parametrization by imposing the arc-length parametrization condition

-which finally allows us to rewrite the system~\eqref{parametrizedBohmianeqs} as an equation of state on shape space:
+which finally allows us to rewrite the system~\eqref{parametrizedBohmianeqs} as an equation of state in shape space\footnote{As emphasised in \citet{737}, the equation of state describes the relative rates of change of the degrees of freedom of the curve in shape space, $\frac{dq^a/ds}{d\alpha_I^a/ds}=\frac{dq^a}{d\alpha^a_I}$, where $\alpha_I^a$ refers to geometric properties of the curve, hence the absence of the arc-length parameter $s$ in \eqref{eqsofstate}.}:

-This system is interpreted as generating an unparametrized curve on shape space, which represents the history of the quantum universe.
+In complete analogy with the classical model, this system is interpreted as generating an unparametrized curve in shape space, which now represents the history of the quantum $N$-body universe.
 Note that the quantum potential term that appears in $V_T(Q)$ is epoch-dependent and varies as the shape evolves.
 This is because of the original dynamics~\eqref{parametrizedBohmianeqs}.

-The dynamical system \eqref{eqsofstate} is different from the standard de Broglie-Bohm model of quantum mechanics in one important aspect.
-It is not simply the PSD Hamiltonian quantized.
-Had we followed the standard quantization procedure with~\eqref{classicalHamiltonianexpr}, we would have had a Wheeler-DeWitt type of equation on shape space, as the classical Hamiltonian is a first-class constraint because of the reparametrization invariance.
+Finally, we should like to make a couple of remarks.
+First, the dynamical system \eqref{eqsofstate} differs from the standard de Broglie-Bohm model in one important aspect: it is not simply the quantized PSD Hamiltonian.
+Had we followed the standard quantization procedure with~\eqref{classicalHamiltonianexpr}, we would have arrived at a Wheeler-DeWitt-like equation on shape space, as the classical Hamiltonian is a first-class constraint because of the reparametrization invariance.
 The current model, however, allows the wave function, and hence, the quantum potential to evolve.

-There is another important (conceptual) difference with the standard model that should be stressed: whereas the latter considers an ensemble of universes with a distribution given by the quantum equilibrium condition, we assume that the system describes the evolution of a single universe.
-This system does nevertheless exhibit all quantum phenomena: To model a measurement, consider a weak interaction between two quasi-autonomous subsystems, where one is the observer and one is the object.
-The observer, represented by some subspace $S_o$ of shape space will experience pointer positions of the (measurement-like) interaction.
-The observer will then, based on these pointer positions, assign an empirical density matrix to the observed object.
-The evolution of this empirical density matrix will, due to environmental decoherence, be effectively described by an effective subsystem Schr\"odinger equation, due to the same arguments that ensure the accuracy of the effective subsystem Schr\"odinger equation in the standard de Broglie-Bohm framework.
+Second, there is an important conceptual difference with standard de Broglie-Bohm theory that should be stressed, as the explicit construction given in \S\ref{subsec:basisproblem} already makes it clear: whereas the former considers an ensemble of universes with a distribution given by the quantum equilibrium condition, we assume that the system describes the evolution of a single universe.
+Despite this, our model does nevertheless exhibit all quantum phenomena, as discussed at length in \S\ref{subsec:basisproblem}.